nguyenviet02/vite-react-boilerplate/README.md

 pnpm install
 ```

-And running the setup script (initializes git repository and husky and installs playwright)
+And running the prepare script (installs husky)

 ```
-pnpm run setup
+pnpm run prepare
 ```

 Congrats!
 You're ready to starting working on that new project!